B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 And an accuracy of ``0.709`` on the residual data not included in the fitting step.

-For this reason, there are multiple objectives to try to achieve: a good trade off should be met by the following chain:
+For this reason, there are multiple goals to try to achieve.
+A good trade off could be the following chain:
 ``small_enough_error > stability > maintainability``

-The next steps I'm going to walk will aim to improve the above chain.
+The next steps I'm going to walk, aims to improve the above chain.

 ## Second Round